[Campaign Closed] Sister City Campaign – Daejeon, South Korea – Brisbane, Queensland, Australia

 A Search Engine reveals the sickening scale of Daejeon’s dog meat demand.

-Even if half of these ‘Health’ Food Shops and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in the vicinity of Daejeon in order to supply all of these outlets.
+Even if half of these ‘Health’ Centers and restaurants serve dog and cat ‘ingredients’ in one form or another, imagine how many dog/cat slaughterhouses must be in the vicinity of Daejeon to supply these outlets.

 - Click HERE to send online message to the Lord Mayor.